Elements of a High Ropes Course

 All you need is guts and bravery to stand high above the water and let the countdown begin.
 This element in a high ropes course challenges your fears and your ability to face them.
 Sometimes our greatest fears turn out to one day be our greatest passions.
 We know it will take more than one swing to push the fear away, but we promise you’ll be all smiles after a refreshing dunk!

-For the risk takers and those looking for the ultimate ride, zip lines are for you.
-A short traverse zip line, will have you zooming by.
+For the risk-takers and those looking for the ultimate ride, zip lines are for you.
+A short traverse zip line will have you zooming by.
 This traverse will get you comfortable with hanging in the air with nothing but a harness and cable holding you.
-The longer zip line of 200 feet will send you back down to ground.
+The longer zip line of 200 feet will send you back down to the ground.
 The longer zipline drop off will give you butterflies in your stomach and goosebumps on your arms.